 Time for Filing Report of Substantial Consummation in Non-Individual Debtor Chapter 11 Cases.

 The Court may require the plan proponent to file the report of substantial consummation as soon as all checks issued for the first distribution under the plan have cleared.
-In all cases, the plan proponent must file the report of substantial consummation within 180 days after entry of a final order confirming a plan unless, upon motion filed and served within the original 180-day period and for good cause shown, the Court enlarges the time.
+In all cases, the plan proponent must file the report of substantial consummation within 180 days after entry of a final order confirming a plan unless, within the original 180-day period and for good cause shown, the Court enlarges the time.

 Affidavit of Post-Confirmation Disbursements.